WOULD ARMING TEACHERS DETER / HELP STOP MASS MURDER SCHOOL SHOOTINGS?

 As the distance between the Officer and opponent increased beyond close proximity, and aiming ran from using the barrel as an aiming reference, to picking up the front sight and utilizing fine sight alignment.

-The SOP 9 study, was published in 1981, and though dated, its findings are still relevant today.
+The SOP 9 study, was published in 1981, and though dated, the findings are still relevant.

 Now, there are effective alternative shooting methods, but they are not taught to most all shooters.